heshamoomar/CPP-Libraries/README.md

 Note:

-        MathLib.h std::numbers::pi is a C++v20 feature
+        MathLib.h std::numbers::pi is a C++v20 feature only

 Update:

         MathLib.h renamed namespace Numbers to Operations to avoid conflict

+Update:

+        FileIoLib.h added return type std::ofstream to the methods to return the file object for better usability